-- Hospitality, consisting of our Gaylord Hotels properties, the Inn at Opryland, the AC Hotel, and our investment in the Gaylord Rockies joint venture, each of which is managed by Marriott. - Entertainment, consisting of the Grand Ole Opry, the Ryman Auditorium, WSM-AM, Ole Red, and our other Nashville-based attractions.
-We own our Entertainment businesses in TRSs, and Marriott manages the General Jackson, Wildhorse Saloon and Gaylord Springs.

-· Corporate and Other, consisting of our corporate expenses.
+- Hospitality, consisting of our Gaylord Hotels properties, the Inn at Opryland, the AC Hotel, and our investment in the Gaylord Rockies joint venture, each of which is managed by Marriott. - Entertainment, consisting of the Grand Ole Opry, the Ryman Auditorium, WSM-AM, Ole Red, and our other Nashville-based attractions, as well as our investment in the Circle joint venture.
+We own our Entertainment businesses in TRSs, and Marriott manages the General Jackson, Wildhorse Saloon and Gaylord Springs. - Corporate and Other, consisting of our corporate expenses.

-For the years ended December 31, 2018, 2017 and 2016, our total revenues were divided among these business segments as follows:
+For the years ended December 31, 2019, 2018 and 2017, our total revenues were divided among these business segments as follows:

-Segment 2018 2017 2016
+Segment 2019 2018 2017

-Hospitality 88 % 89 % 90 %
+Hospitality 89 % 88 % 89 %

-Entertainment 12 % 11 % 10 %
+Entertainment 11 % 12 % 11 %

 Corporate and Other 0 % 0 % 0 %